rindalafayyad17/260-Project/README.md

 2) the average monthly salary for your inputted offer
 3) the discretionary income (2-1) after accounting for cost of living

+## EDA

+We first looked at the relationship between the average monthly salary in a city and different predictor variables.Multiple scatter plots were done to get a first glance at the relationship between average monthly net salary and other variables such as apartment price in city center, apartment price outside of the center, cost of basic utilities, price of 1 gallon of gasoline, price of an inexpensive meal, price of the internet, price of a meal and McDonalds, price of a meal for two, and a yearly tuition for a child and an international primary school.

+We then looked at the distribution of the price of an inexpensive meal and how that price varies in different cities.

+We also looked at the relationship between a McMeal at Mcdonalds and the average monthly net salary per city.
+This plot was also able to tell us which cities had the highest cost of a McMeal and Mcdonalds.

+We then looked at the distribution of the apartment prices in the centers of the cities.
+We noticed that there were outliers, so we plotted a 1D graph showing the apartment price in the city center of each city, and were able to determine what cities correspond to these outliers.

+We then looked at the relationship between the apartment price in the city center and all the different predictor variables mentioned above.

+We then plotted the average salary vs average living expenses in each city, and the relationship that we got did not surprise us: the higher the living expenses, the higher the salary.

 ## Analysis

 File: Analysis.Rmd